 OBJ, who was the team’s usual punt returner, sprinted right for 20 yards then cut hard to the left.
 From there, he was off for the races.

-That incredible missed field goal return went down as a 100-yard return in the NCAA record book, a feat Davis would accomplish that same season.
+That incredible missed field goal return went down officially as a 100-yard return in the NCAA record book, a feat Davis would accomplish that same season.
+But make no mistake, that was much farther than 100 yards.

 LSU won the football game handily, 56-17.
 OBJ tallied 136 receiving yards, three touchdowns and a total of 331 all-purpose yards.
 Quarterback Zach Mettenberger set a school record with five touchdown passes, a record that wouldn’t last long thanks to Joe Burrow.